Linux visudo command

 You should not edit sudoers directly, by opening it in a text editor.
 Instead, edit it with visudo, which will verify its validity before saving the changes to disk.

-visudo edits the sudoers file in a safe fashion, similar to the way that the vipw command safely edits the passwd file. visudo locks the sudoers file against multiple simultaneous edits, provides basic sanity checks, and checks for parse errors.
+Visudo edits the sudoers file in a safe fashion, similar to the way that vipw safely edits the passwd file.
+Visudo locks the sudoers file against multiple simultaneous edits, provides basic sanity checks, and checks for parse errors.
 If the sudoers file is currently being edited by someone else, or by you in another session, you will receive a message to try again later.

 Note: By default, visudo doesn't honor the VISUAL or EDITOR environment variables, used by many programs to determine the default text editor.
-However, if visudo is configured with the --with-env-editor option or the env_editor Default variable is set in sudoers, visudo will use any of the editors defined by VISUAL or EDITOR.
-Note that this can be a security hole since it allows the user to execute any program they wish by setting VISUAL or EDITOR.
+However, if visudo is configured with the --with-env-editor option or the env_editor Default variable is set in the sudoers file, visudo will use any of the editors defined by VISUAL or EDITOR.
+Doing so can make your system vulnerable to a security breech, however, because it allows the user to execute any program they wish by setting VISUAL or EDITOR.

 visudo [-c] [-h] [-q] [-s] [-V] [-f sudoers]